Tyler799/Morrowind-2020/Morrowind_2020.md

 #### Mournhold Trees

 The following two are the recommended tree replacers for the Mournhold region.
 They are well optimized and quite beautiful.
-I would recommend merging these two mods into one called "Vurt's Mournhold Trees".
-If you noticed that they contain some duplicate textures that's fine, just overwrite them.
+You should use both.
+The "Dead Trees" mod will over-ride some of the ones from Vurt's Mournhold Tree's II, that's normal.

 * [Vurt's Mournhold Trees II](http://www.nexusmods.com/morrowind/mods/35400/?)
 * [Vurt Mournhold Dead Trees](https://www.nexusmods.com/morrowind/mods/45770)

 Alternatively you can choose CptJoker's Flora Redux: